comet-toolkit/punpy/docs/content/overview_of_method.rst

    us_y, corr_y, corr_out = prop.propagate_systematic(measurement_function, [x1, x2, x3], [us_x1, us_x2, us_x3], return_corr=True, corr_axis=0,output_vars=2)

-Note that now there is an additional output `corr_out` which gives the correlation between the different output variables (in the above case a 2 by 2 matrix).
+Note that now there is an additional output corr_out, which gives the correlation between the different output variables (in the above case a 2 by 2 matrix).
 Here the correlation coefficients between the 2 variables are averaged over all measurements.

 In some cases, when there is only one correlation matrix contributing to the measurand (e.g. a complicated